KTH-PDC/aperol/index.markdown

 By fostering cross-disciplinary collaboration, the series aims to address the challenges posed by proprietary programming models and vendor lock-in.
 The presenters discuss best practices for developing maintainable, performant, and portable software using SYCL.
-Through open discussions and inter-disciplinary discussion, the series seeks to build an open software ecosystem that supports scientific innovation and reproducibility, ultimately contributing to the broader adoption of open standards in scientific computing and paving the way for sustainable performance-portability for the HPC codes.
+Through open and inter-disciplinary discussions, the series seeks to build an open software ecosystem that supports scientific innovation and reproducibility, ultimately contributing to the broader adoption of open standards in scientific computing and paving the way for sustainable performance-portability for the HPC codes.